 - Green spaces and easy access to nature.
 Currently 13% of England is set aside as green belt (approximately 1,634,700 hectares) to protect from urban sprawl and allow permanent access to open land.
 Access to walking paths, green areas and beaches is unprecedented, it’s called “right to roam“.

 - Information.
 The newspapers in Britain are packed daily with so much in depth information, you’ll find your head spinning.
-Not content with filling the editorial pages, lifestyle, entertainment and fashion supplements are also crammed into your paper’s middle.
+Not content with filling the editorial pages; lifestyle, entertainment and fashion supplements are also crammed into the middle of your paper.
 I’m partial to The Times, but you have The Telegraph, Observer, The Guardian, Daily Mail, Daily Mirror, The Sun, The Independent and the Daily Express to choose from; and that’s just the national papers.

 - Safety.
 The UK has one of the lowest rates of gun homicides in the world, 50-60 per year which translates to one per every million persons (56 million population as of 2014) By contrast the US has a gun homicide rate of 8,124 or 160 times as many as the UK.

 Whatever your reasons for deciding to move to Britain, be sure to take your sense of humor with you!
 A sense of humor and willingness to embrace local culture and food will go a long way to endearing you to your new neighbors and ease your transition.
 Look for my next post on what to expect once you make the move. xx